Chinte - Extraordinary Hands

 There are two kiai points in this kata.
 The first one occurs on the jodan-empi-uchi (upper level elbow strike).
-The second one occurs on the last chudan-tate-zuki (middle level vertical punch) just before the three small jumping steps.
+The second one occurs on the last chudan-tate-zuki (middle level vertical punch).

 To return to a ready position after the last movement of the kata leave your hands in place in front of you,, now leaving your right foot in place, withdraw to your left foot and place it beside your right foot, now, with your feet together hop backwards 12 inches to the right at a 45 degree angle, then hop twice directly backwards 12 inches each time so as to stand up once again facing forward in hachiji-dachi (natural stance).
 Finish with your hands in the Yoi (ready) position identical to the start of the kata.
 You must now formally end the kata.
 You do this by bringing your left foot half way in towards your right foot and your right foot half way in towards your left foot so that you are now standing with your feet together.
 At the same time as you bring your feet together also bring your hands to your sides so you are again standing in heisoku-dachi (attention stance).
 Now rei (bow).
 After bowing, step out with your left foot and then your right foot and once again stand in hachiji-dachi (natural stance) while at the same time bringing your hands from your sides and hold them in a ready position in front of you with your fists closed.